 Characters with tragic backstories are as common as parentless Disney protagonists.
 Depressing pasts are widespread in the fantasy genre.
-Want to give a main character a rough edge and make readers feel sorry for her?
+Want to give a protagonist a rough edge and convince readers to feel sorry for her?
 Slap on some traumatic memories.

 Tying Backstory to Character